 They change it to CIE, but it's ICE, I think.

-And so Harry Reid shoved in all these all these what does this even mean?
+And so Harry Reid shoved in all these, all these, what does this even mean?

 What does this mean?

-Uh electing uh John Boehner and Mitch McConnell uh to the highest offices if we get still the same multi thousand page bills, uh with still still the same special favors that nobody has read before they vote on it, with all kinds of stuff basically now every bill has to be passed before you find out what's in it.
+And that is why it doesn't matter electing John Boehner and Mitch McConnell to the highest offices if we get still the same multi-thousand page bills with still the same special favors that nobody has read before they vote on it with all kinds of stuff.

-And that's what's wrong, that's what's wrong with it.
+That's what's wrong with it.

 And it's in a two-party system where one party has decided that the law means what it can get away with.